mondele/btt-writer-docs/docs/dPublish.rst

     *	Click the Contributors tab -- This is where you enter who translated the work.
 Remember that the names will be publicly available.

-      1. Click the Name or Pseudonym line and enter a contributor’s name.
+      1. Click the Name or Pseudonym line and enter a contributor’s name, or their pseudonym if they do not wish their name to be published.

       2. Click the check box to indicate that this person has agreed to the terms of use.

       3. Click Add Contributor to add the translator.

       4. When you have finished adding contributors, click Next to continue.

     •	When you either click Next in the step above, or click the Upload/Export tab, you are presented with Upload/Export Options.

-      1. Select Upload to Door43 (requires an Internet connection).
+      1. Select Upload to Server (requires an Internet connection).
+Note: The server to which the project will be uploaded in the one specified in the  Server Suite setting -- see `BTT Writer for the Desktop: Modifying Program Settings <https://btt-writer.readthedocs.io/en/latest/dSettings.html>`_.

       2. A pop-up message appears after a successful upload.
-This pop-up message includes the repository that the translation is in on the Door43 server.
+This pop-up message includes the repository that the translation is in on the content server.

       3. Click the link to view the repository.
+If you are viewing the WACS server, click "See in Reader" for a read-friendly view.

 Source Text Request Form
 ^^^^^^^^^^^^^^^^^^^^^^^^